Drones: The Future of Aerial Inspection

 What are some challenges of using drones for inspections?

-Challenges include technical issues, following rules, and getting people to accept drones.
+Challenges include technical issues, adhering to regulations, and persuading people to accept drones.
 However, new solutions are making these problems more straightforward.

 What does the future hold for drone inspections?

-Drones will keep getting better with new technology.
+Drones will continue to improve with the advancement of new technology.
 They’ll be part of smart cities and help many industries grow by making inspections even more efficient.